 I switched to a ketogenic diet during the middle of my training for my first marathon, not the greatest idea in hindsight.
-However, it was during this time that I noticed an increase in my active heart rate.
+However, it was during this time that I noticed an increase in my active heart rate and wondered why.

-Why is my heart rate higher on keto?
-A higher heart rate on keto is often due to low levels of fluids and electrolytes, sodium in particular.
+An elevated heart rate on keto is often due to low levels of fluids (dehydration) and electrolytes, particularly sodium.
 As a result, less fluid circulates within the blood, which may cause the heart to pump at an increased rate.
+Increased caffeine intake may also contribute.

 In this article, I'll go over why you may be experiencing an elevated heart rate when switching to a ketogenic diet and what you can do to help bring it back to normal.